 There are two ways to tune a guzheng diatonically.
 Both require you buy more strings:

 1: Buy a set of diatonic strings.
 These are known as “Type C” strings and are calibrated to work for the balance of thickness, tension, and length you’ll need.
 This is the recommended method.
 But maybe you don’t have access to Type C strings.
 In that case:

 2: Get duplicate strings (Type A or B) and tune your instrument manually.
 Using the following example from Carol Chang, you’ll need duplicate #17, #14, #12, #9, and #7 strings.

 First decide what range of notes you want.
 A guzheng in the pentatonic Key of G will range from D2 to D6, 4 octaves and 1 extra string.
 A diatonic tuning will only span 3 octaves so you have to pick: high, low, or middle?
 Use the songs you want to play as a guide.
 Write the lowest and highest notes down.
 If they span more than 3 octaves you will have to leave some out.
 In our example we’ll use a range from G2 to F5.
 (You can use an online tone generator to help.)

 Once you have your notes you’ll need to figure out which string thicknesses you can use.
 A guzheng string is designed to be tuned about one half step higher or lower than what they are set to in the Key of G. Strings may tolerate up to one whole step.
 Go farther and you will snap strings.
-Following our example, a #21 string WILL BREAK or damage the guzheng if we tuned it to G5.
-That’s 2 and a half steps or 5x higher than the expected range.
+Following our example, a #21 string WILL BREAK or damage the guzheng if we tuned it to G2.
+That’s 2 and a half steps of difference and would double the tension on the string.
 Instead we’ll use a #19 string. #19 is tuned to G2 in the pentatonic key of G so that’s perfect.
 Put a #19 string in position 21.